Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

   ECJPAKE), however they all depend on `ECP_C` which in turn depends on `BIGNUM_C`.
-So, direct calls from TLS, X.509 and PK to ECP and Bignum will need to be replaced; see <https://github.com/Mbed-TLS/mbedtls/issues/6839> and liked issues for a summary of intermediate steps and open points.
+So, direct calls from TLS, X.509 and PK to ECP and Bignum will need to be replaced; see <https://github.com/Mbed-TLS/mbedtls/issues/6839> and linked issues for a summary of intermediate steps and open points.

 **Strategy for step 2:**